Bristol and Exeter Railway: Gauge war: Crediton and the LSWR

-In 1845 an Act of Parliament authorised the Exeter and Crediton Railway (E&CR), a six-mile (10 km) line from Cowley Bridge, a short distance north of Exeter.
+The Exeter and Crediton Railway Act 1845 (8 & 9 Vict. c. lxxxviii) authorised the Exeter and Crediton Railway (E&CR), a six-mile (10 km) line from Cowley Bridge, a short distance north of Exeter.
 A railway had already been authorised in North Devon: the Taw Vale Railway and Dock, a short line at Barnstaple.
-Little had been done there until 1845, when the proprietors obtained authorisation to revive their powers and build the line; they hoped to sell their enterprise, now called the Taw Vale Extension Railway, to another company, the North Devon Railway which was intending to seek its Act for a Barnstaple to Crediton line in 1846.
+Little had been done there until 1845, when the proprietors obtained authorisation in the Taw Vale Railway and Dock Act 1845 (8 & 9 Vict. c. cvii) to revive their powers and build the line; they hoped to sell their enterprise, now called the Taw Vale Extension Railway, to another company, the North Devon Railway which was intending to seek an act of Parliament for a Barnstaple to Crediton line in 1846.

 Meanwhile, competing proposals were submitted to the 1846 session of Parliament for railways to connect Barnstaple to the network.
 The B&ER wished to make a line from their (proposed) Tiverton station, but that was rejected in favour of the Taw Vale Railway Extension and Dock Company, from Barnstaple to join the Exeter and Crediton line at Crediton.
 This scheme was supported by the London and South Western Railway (LSWR), which aspired to expand into Devon.

 The Exeter and Crediton line and the North Devon line had been expected to be built on the broad gauge and naturally to fall into the B&ER camp; lease terms had been provisionally agreed.
 However, the London and South Western Railway (LSWR) had designs on entering North Devon, and encouraged friendly relations with the companies.
 At an E&CR shareholders' meeting on 11 January 1847 the provisional lease was rejected, and this was quickly followed by rejection of the TVER lease; more favourable leases to the LSWR were negotiated and ratified by shareholders in January and February 1847.
 The B&ER had lost control of the Crediton and Barnstaple lines.

-J W Buller of the B&ER was chairman of the E&CR board, and despite the very large shareholder opinion, he attempted to keep the E&CR within the B&ER family, and personally signed a two-year contract with George Hennett to work the line on 7 April 1847.
-However at an Extraordinary General Meeting on 12 April 1847, Buller and three other B&ER directors were removed from office amid angry scenes.
+J. W. Buller of the B&ER was chairman of the E&CR board, and despite the very large shareholder opinion, he attempted to keep the E&CR within the B&ER family, and personally signed a two-year contract with George Hennett to work the line on 7 April 1847.
+However at an extraordinary general meeting on 12 April 1847, Buller and three other B&ER directors were removed from office amid angry scenes.